cusisom/Dissertation-Methods/Photogrammetry/ReadMe.md

 	 - Under settings select IR remote delay and set to 2 seconds
      - On main screen, set number of shots to 36 (you will see the default of 24 on the display.
 Click this once to change to 36)

-Set the camera to Av
+4. Set the camera to Av
 - Set the white balance to Color Temperature (hit the Q menu button and scroll through 	options until you see white balance)
 - Set camera to manual focus

--Place specimen in the center of the turntable
+5. Place specimen in the center of the turntable
+   - Use a stand/ring mold

-	-(Likely on a stand or ring mold.
-For better results, use a black stand) -If this is a skull, set the beginning position as close to Frankfurt horizontal as possible.
+   - If this is a skull, set the beginning position as close to Frankfurt horizontal as possible.

--Focus camera on specimen.
+6. Focus camera on specimen.
 For best precision, use the magnifying glass button on camera to zoom over focused region.

--Once all settings are in place, press the orange button on the foldio app to begin shooting.
+7. Once all settings are in place, press the orange button on the foldio app to begin shooting.
-	*Do not close the app or return to home screen on phone.
+	* Do not close the app or return to home screen on phone.
 This will stop the process.

--Wait until all 36 photos have been taken.
+8. Wait until all 36 photos have been taken.
 Then rotate antero-superiorly (rotate along sagittal plane)
-	-To capture all need angles you will need to reposition the skull around 7 or 8 times, rotating it approximately 25-30 degrees in the sagittal plane each time.
+	- To capture all need angles you will need to reposition the skull about 6 times, rotating it approximately 30 degrees in the sagittal plane each time.
 Your last set of photos should be shot with the frontal bone positioned in the ring mold.

--Remove the memory car from the camera and load into Adobe Lightroom on computer Lightroom
+9. Remove the memory card from the camera and load into Adobe Lightroom on computer

+## Lightroom

 -To view photos, click on import and choose the USB drive
 	-Find DCIM under 100 Canon
 	-Make sure that only the photos that you want imported are selected